rajgark/rajgark.github.io/_posts/2021-06-27-constitution-photos.md

 mathjax: true
 ---
 <br>
-_Google Drive photo hosting & compression kind of distorts the sharpness of the photos.
+_Google photo hosting & compression kind of distorts the sharpness of the photos.
 If anyone knows .RAW or high quality .JPEG hosting sites that do not compress images, please let me know.
 The .RAW originals are not distorted at all._
 <br>
 #### Gear & Post-processing
 1. Sony $$\alpha$$6000 (ILCE-6000)